-- 1. If you accept the default table replacement strategy, execute the generated alter script to rename the original table and create a new empty table. - Extract objects for selected tables from the primary database (for the Working Set mode) or the RPS database (for the Full or Mapped Extent mode), using the RPS Manager application.
-For details, see "Extracting Data from the JADE Database" or "Extracting Data and Loading it into the Relational Database", later in this chapter. - Execute the generated bulk insert script (the bulkInsert.sql file) to load the extracted data.
+- 1. If you accept the default table replacement strategy, execute the generated alter script to rename the original table and create a new empty table. - 2.
+Extract objects for selected tables from the RPS database, using the RPS Manager application.
+For details, see "Extracting Data and Loading it into the Relational Database", later in this chapter. - Execute the generated bulk insert script (the bulkInsert.sql file) to load the extracted data.
 For details, see "Executing an SQL Script", "Extracting Data and Loading it into the Relational Database", or "Loading Extracted Data into the Relational Database", later in this chapter.